Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Overview of the Analysis

 \subsection{Default Model}

-In this work we consider the `default' model to be one single method of breaking the mass-radius degeneracy and a set of three assumptions.
-The single methods of breaking the mass-radius degeneracy in the host star encompasses the YY, MIST, Torres, and SED+Gaia.
-We also include the following three default assumptions: \begin{enumerate} \item Fixing eccentricity at zero. \item Applying a prior on the limb darkening coefficients as determined by the Claret tables (\cite{claret2011} \& \cite{claret2017}). \item Applying a prior on the stellar effective temperature set by spectroscopic analysis done by \citet{kelt15b}. \end{enumerate}
+We consider the ``default" model to be one where only an individual method of breaking the mass-radius degeneracy in the host star is used, and the previously-discussed priors are adopted (Claret LD prior, spectroscopy \teff\ prior, and a circular orbit).
+The individual stellar characterization techniques we consider are the YY, MIST, Torres, and SED+Gaia constraints as discussed in \S \ref{sec:StellarModels}.

-Therefore, the ``default" MIST model uses only the MIST isochrones to break the mass-radius degeneracy and applies all three listed assumptions, whereas the ``default" Torres model we would use only the Torres relations and apply the three assumptions.
-Using more than a single constraint or change in the assumptions is no longer considered a ``default" model.
-Within those assumptions, the inclusion of the \citet{claret2017} tables and the \citet{agol2020} transit models are updated versions of those used in \citet{kelt15b} and include band pass information for \tess\ observations. \exofastv uses the updated Claret tables to apply a prior on the limb darkening coefficients based on the values determined by the \teff, [Fe/H], $\log{g_{*}}$, and a few other characteristics of the host star.
-This is opposed to fitting the limb darkening coefficients freely.
-Additionally, since KELT-15b has a period of roughly 3 days, we assume its orbit is nearly circular \citep{Adams:2006,Goldreich:1966}.
-Using equation 3 in \citet{Adams:2006}, we can roughly expect a circularization timescale of 820 Myr, far shorter than 4.6 Gyr estimated by \citet{kelt15b}, which also found KELT-15b to be consistent with a circular orbit within $2\sigma$.
-However, we also explore the effect of relaxing this assumption on the inferred parameters and their uncertainty.
-By employing one only method of breaking the mass-radius degeneracy at a time, we can compare each method to the others as they use roughly independent constraints.
-This also allows us to investigate the results of the constituent parts before multiple methods are applied later in the combination models.
+Therefore, the ``default" MIST model uses only the MIST isochrones to break the mass-radius degeneracy and applies all three priors, whereas the ``default" Torres model we would use only the Torres relations and apply the three priors.
+Using more than a single constraint or change in the priors is no longer considered a ``default" model.
+By employing only one method of breaking the mass-radius degeneracy at a time, we can compare each method to the others as they use roughly independent constraints.
+This also allows us to investigate the results of the constituent parts before multiple stellar characterization techniques are applied together in the combination models.

-The time series TESS transit observations were downloaded from the Mikulski Archive for Space Telescopes (MAST).
-We de-trended the SAPFLUX using the {\tt wotan} package using a transit mask with the published period, and $T_{\rm FWMH}$ and $t_0$, the central transit time, estimated by eye \citep{wotan}.
-This process removes stellar noise and other trends.
-We ensure that both the transit observations and the radial velocity report their timestamps in $BJD_{TDB}$ \citep{eastman_2010} and that the radial velocity measurements are reported in m/s as required by \exofastv.
-We show the phase folded transit and radial observations used in this study in Figure \ref{fig:obs}.
-Once the observations are reduced, we follow a set procedure for each iteration.

-\begin{enumerate} \item Use \exofastv and an SED to fit only the host star \item Test SED fit of the host star for convergence \item Use converged stellar fit as starting values for entire system fit, including planet(s).
-Apply all three default assumptions. \item Test system fit for convergence.
-If unconverged, use the median posteriors from the previous fit as starting values for the next fit. \end{enumerate}